manveersinghjhala/NYC-AccidentAnalysis/README.md

 ## Creating a Pipeline
 Go to the development tab in Kibana and create a pipeline to ignore all the missing and incorrect values. (copy the text in pipeline.txt in the kibana dev tab).

+## Ingesting the data

+1. Add the filebeat_nypd.yml file and csv format dataset to the filebeat folder.
+2.